gajus/eslint-plugin-jsdoc/.README/rules/check-values.md

 4. `@author` - Checks there is a value present, and if the option `allowedAuthors` is present, ensure that the author value is one of these array items.
+5. `@throws` - Checks that there is a value present.

 #### Options